Finding the Best Places to Retire Since 2006!

 Retire in Palm Harbor, Florida?

 Overview: Pleasant, primarily residential Palm Harbor is about 25 miles north of downtown Tampa and is bounded by the Gulf Coast on the west and 2,500-acre Lake Tarpon on the east.
-It dates from 1888 and today is well known as the home of the privately-owned, world class Innisbrook Golf and Resort Club.
+It dates from 1888 and today is well known as the home of the privately-owned, world class Innisbrook Golf Resort.

 Although it is unincorporated, Palm Harbor has all the earmarks of an incorporated city and is a welcoming place.
 Special tax districts pay for an active library and parks department.
 Old Palm Harbor (the historic district) is quiet but has little shops, sidewalk cafes and some funky pubs.
 Boating and fishing opportunities are abundant.
 Honeymoon Island State Park, which is accessible via the Dunedin Causeway, has four miles of stunning beaches, not to mention mangrove swamps, tidal flats, a pine forest, nature trails and plenty of wildlife (hawks, alligators, snakes, etc.).
 Homes are a good mix of modest bungalows, ranch ramblers and exquisite Mediterranean estates.
 The western shore is lined with particularly beautiful residences.
 Highland Lakes is a lush 55+ waterfront community with low HOA fees.